moste00/PDF-Indexer/README.md

     }

 Therefore, those 6 callback functions in config.py allow the user to customize the output format in an extremely general way.

-Note that :

-1- The IDX master index file must have a 3 letter extension (due to parsing issues), so it will always be a text file (or a csv file or any other 3 letter extension) but it will be printed in the json format (or any format specified by the functions in config.py).

-2- Default printing format in config.py is not the json format.
-This is just an example.

 ## Efficiency